-• The houses and equipment should be thoroughly cleaned and disinfected, the equipment such as fans and generators should be working properly and the time between crops should be maximised.
+• The houses and equipment should be thoroughly cleaned and disinfected.
+The equipment, such as fans and generators, should all be working properly and the time between crops should be maximised.

-• Fill up feeders with good quality crumb

-and drinkers with fresh water.
-One feeder (trough type or linear feeders) should be provided for 50-55 poults and one egg tray per 100 poults should be added for the first 24-36 hours, after this time they should then be removed.
-One automatic bell drinker and one manual drinker should be available per 100 birds placed.

-• Good air quality, avoiding any draughts but limiting the level of CO to 20ppm, CO2 to 2500ppm and NH3 to 20ppm.

-• The litter temperature is crucial therefore the houses should be pre-heated before the poults arrive.
+- Fill up feeders with a good quality crumb and the drinkers with fresh water.
+One feeder (trough type or linear feeder) should be provided for 50-55 poults and one egg tray per 100 poults should be added for the first 24-36 hours.
+After this time they should then be removed.
+One automatic bell drinker and one manual drinker should be available per 100 birds placed. - Good air quality.
+Avoid any draughts but limit the level of CO to 20ppm, CO2 to 2500ppm and NH3 to 20ppm. - Litter temperature is crucial, therefore the houses should be pre-heated before the poults arrive.
 The litter/bedding should preferably be shavings (white, without dust, chemicals and mould).
 The litter depth should be a minimum of 7cm in the summer placements and a minimum of 10cm in the winter placements.
-Do not let litter become wet and crusty, as this can cause problems to the poults' feet, such as foot pad dermatitis.
+Do not let litter become wet and crusty, as this can cause problems to the poults' feet, such as foot pad dermatitis